littlebyteorg/apple-device-images/README.md

 To get an image with dark mode, append `_dark` to the filename: `/0_dark.png`
 To get a different colour, increment the number of the filename: `/1.png`

 In the future I will publish a JSON with the site which lists which devices have dark mode, and how many colours each device has.
-For you will just have to look.
+For now you will just have to look.

 ## Example images